-With grown children, six growing grandchildren, and ‘a soft spot in his heart for kids’, according to Tom, Children’s Hospitals and Clinics of Minnesota seemed the most natural place to offer his time.
+With grown children, six growing grandchildren, and ‘a soft spot in his heart for kids’, according to Tom, Children’s Minnesota seemed the most natural place to offer his time.
 Soon after starting at Children’s, Tom found his place as the baby holder and comforter.
 He has a true gift for helping little ones settle, rest, and ultimately heal.
 No matter if a baby is two days or two months old, Tom provides that comforting touch, allowing little ones to do what babies do best: coo, smile, and rest!

 Tom ends his weekly shift in our (Volunteer Services) office offering a brief overview of his day.
 The number of babies he held, the breaks he was able to provide to parents, etc. I ask him each week how his shift went, and he always replies ‘just the best’.
 Well Tom, we think YOU are just the best.
 Children’s is grateful for your service, and we look forward to your 1,000 volunteer hour landmark!